cece-132/futbol/README.md

 To check the testing percentage run `rspec spec`, then `open coverage/index.html`.
 An internet window should open with the testing coverage percentages for the entire application.

-#### Spec Harness
-In addition to your own tests, instructors will use this Spec Harness to assess the completion of your project.
-Prior to your evaluation, follow the direction in the README to set up the spec harness and verify that your code passes the tests. *NOTE: the spec harness is not a replacement for writing your own tests.*

 ## Iterations
   - Setup and File I/O
   - Statistics